 Excerpted from In the Middle of the Mess by Sheila Walsh, copyright Sheila Walsh.

 When you’re not doing-just-fine-thank-you, when your walls are high and your heart is hidden, remember there’s a flock of others, as well as our own King Jesus, who can say “me too.”
 The Me Too movement that has swept across the globe holds power because it’s a linking of arms with others who understand pain.
 We are better when we tear down walls, tell our story, and put a semicolon at the end of it.
 Not a period.
-Come and share your thoughts with us on our blog.
-We want to hear from you!~ Devotionals Daily
+Come and share your thoughts with us.
+We want to hear from you! ~ Devotionals Daily